 Learn more about the most selective colleges in the US.
 If you're applying to multiple Ivy Leagues, it's a good idea to know your chances at each!

-If you're hoping to attend a highly selective school like Cornell, you'll need to have a very strong academic record in high school.
+If you're hoping to attend a highly selective school like Dartmouth, you'll need to have a very strong academic record in high school.
 Learn more about high school honors classes and societies.

 Not sure what your GPA means for your chances of college admission?
 Find out what a good or bad GPA might look like based on your goals.